lexi-compiler/docs/index.md

 Or `brew tap lexi-compiler/tap` and then `brew install lexi`.

-# Architecture
+# Compiler Documentation

 Check out the [architecture docs](/docs/architecture) to learn the internals of the compiler.

-To learn more why I started the Lexi compiler, see [Motivations](/docs/motivations)
+To learn more why I started the Lexi compiler, see [motivations](/docs/motivations)

 # Contributing to Lexi